 The future of Crypto manage Contacts is uncertain as it is still in its initial phases.
 However, there are assumptions that it will be highly beneficial for relationships in the future.

 For example, you do not have to be in the same country or city to sign the contract.
-All you have to do is have a stable Internet connection and access to the blockchain and a way to make the payments through a platform like Paybis.
+All you have to do is have a stable Internet connection and access to the blockchain and a way to make the payments through a trustful platform.

 The marriage contract will also be readily available on the blockchain to be accessed from anywhere around the world, so it means that you will never lose such precious documents.